How can I help you?

 import 'zone.js';

-property is set to true, the Grid will maintain any empty space that is left over after resizing the columns.
-However, inauto
+true, the Grid will automatically adjust its column width based on the content inside them.
+Innormalresize mode, if theautoFitproperty is set totrue, the Grid will maintain any empty space that is left over after resizing the columns.
+However, inautoresize mode, the Grid will ignore any empty space.

 Touch interaction

-Resizing Columns on Touch Devices
+Resizing Columns on touch devices

 The following screenshot represents the column resizing on the touch device: